dmitrybublik/aurelia-validation/README.md

 Validates that the value entered is numeric.
 This supports propertly formatted numbers, like '-1,000.00'.

+###isDigit()
+Validates that the value entered contains only digits.

+###isAlphanumeric()
+Validates that the value entered contains only lowercase characters, uppercase characters, or digits.

+###isAlphanumericOrWhitespace()
+Validates that the value entered contains only lowercase characters, uppercase characters, digits or whitespace.

+###isStrongPassword(minimumComplexityLevel)
+Validates that the value entered is a strong password.
+A strong password contains each of the following groups: lowercase characters, uppercase characters, digits and special characters.
+Optionally takes a *minumumComplexityLevel* of 2, 3 or 4 (default) to allow weak, medium or strong passwords only.
+This matches the number of groups (lowercase/uppercase/digits/special characters) that need to be present.
+>Note: for optimal user experience if preceded with .betweenLength(8,16)

 ####matchesRegex(regexString)
 Validates that the value entered is valid according to the provided *regexString* (string).